 The lender you are using will come in to do an appraisal and home inspection.

-Finally we have a closing at a title company where Semler Homes transfers title of the property into your name and collects the funds from your lender.
+Finally we have a closing at a title company where Semler Construction transfers title of the property into your name and collects the funds from your lender.

 Receive the keys to your new home!